Percy04/percy04/README.md

 ### Hi there 👋
+I'm Saptashwa Mandal, a student at the esteemed Manipal Institute of Technology, Manipal.
+I'm an IT student and am somebody very interested in coding, photography, videography and guitar.

 <!--
 **Percy04/percy04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.